 While the recommended amount of water will vary depending on who you ask, most experts seem to agree that women need slightly less water per day than men.
 In general, the average person should probably drink somewhere around 3-4 liters per day, which is a lot if you are not accustomed to drinking water.
 This brings us to the next question which is, “How do I ensure that I’m drinking enough water”?

 Making water drinking a regular habit is one of the best things that you can do for your body as it benefits the body in so many ways.
 How do you go about ensuring that you are consuming enough water each day?
 There are actually several ways of doing this.
 It’s important to note that eating fruit and other foods that contain water will count towards your daily fluid intake.
 Here are three ways that you can use to increase your water intake.

 While not the most fashionable accessory, you may want to consider carrying around a water jug in the car, at work and while at home.
 When I say a jug, I mean a GALLON jug.

 Why carry around a whole gallon of water?
-Because, there’s about 3.75 liters of water in a gallon which happens to be approximately the amount that most experts suggest.
-Use a permanent marker to draw lines on the jug indicating how much water you have drank so far.
+Because there are about 3.75 liters of water in a gallon which happens to be approximately the amount that most experts suggest.
+Use a permanent marker to draw lines on the jug indicating how much water you have drunk so far.
 Make it your goal to empty the container or as close to ideal as possible.